 - Week 2-3: Issue Selection

 Students come to consensus on one social problem to help solve (this process includes small group pitches for specific issues).

 - Weeks 4-8: Research

-Students become experts on their issue by conducting extensive research both as a group and independently for at least 30 minutes per week.
+Students become experts on their issue by conducting hands-on extensive research both as a group and independently.
 They will decide what research activities to conduct but typical examples include online research, data collection, surveying members of their community, interviewing experts, and more!